 - Cognitive assessments and care planning

 Effective January 1, 2023, visit levels will be determined by the time spent performing services or the level or medical decision-making required, rather than history and a physical examination.
-The proposed updates specifically exclude critical care services.
+The updates specifically exclude critical care services.

 In the 2022 PFS rule, CMS finalized revised policies relating to EM visits provided by both a physician and non-physician practitioner (NPP), allowing payment to a physician who performed the “substantive portion” of the visit.
 The definition of the substantive portion for 2023 was finalized to be limited to more than half the total time of a visit, rather than the broader qualifications of history, exam, medical decision making — or half the total visit time that applied in 2022.

-In addition to deferring the change in the definition of a substantive visit, CMS clarifies that the policy for split/shared critical care services is the same whether the patient receives care from one provider, two or more providers, or a mix of physicians and NPPs billing as a shared visit.
+In addition to deferring the change in the definition of a substantive visit, CMS clarified that the policy for split/shared critical care services is the same whether the patient receives care from one provider, two or more providers, or a mix of physicians and NPPs billing as a shared visit.

 Remote therapeutic monitoring (RTM)